gretabrowne/Flixter/README.md

 The following **additional** features are implemented:

-* [x] List anything else that you can get done to improve the app functionality!
-  *[x] User can navigate up from MovieTrailerActivity to the "home" screen with the full list of movies using an ActionBar back button
+* [x] User can navigate up from MovieTrailerActivity to the "home" screen with the full list of movies using an ActionBar back button
-  *[x] User can view a custom home page app icon designed through [Roman Nurik's](https://romannurik.github.io/AndroidAssetStudio/index.html) app icon design program.
+* [x] User can view a custom home page app icon designed through [Roman Nurik's](https://romannurik.github.io/AndroidAssetStudio/index.html) app icon design program.
-  *[x] User can start YouTube trailer from both portrait and landscape mode.
+* [x] User can start YouTube trailer from both portrait and landscape mode

 ## Video Walkthrough